sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 ```

 The key things there are we define `allowed_account_ids` to prevent us from
-working against any account that isn't the root and we are using one of the
+working against any account that is not the root and we are using one of the
 variables we defines earlier.

 ### Github